Table.hook('creating')

 });

-NOTE: Multi-valued indexes are only supported in Opera, Firefox and Chrome.
-Does not work with IE so far.
+Multi-valued indexes are only supported in Opera, Firefox, and Chrome.
+They do not work with IE so far.
 However, it is also possible to implement it using custom views, which is implemented in FullTextSearch2.js.

 Sample Source Locations: